tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 # Chapter 18: Adding Redux to your App

-Redux, according to its Github README, is a "predictable state container for JavaScript apps."
+**Redux**, according to its Github README, is a "predictable state container for JavaScript apps."
 In other words, it's a way to create a single source of truth for your client-side state.
-This can very useful for complex applications that share data across different views.
+This can be very useful for complex applications that share data across different views.

 #### Setting Things Straight

-However, do not think that every application **needs** Redux.
+Don't think that every application **needs** Redux.
 This is not true.
 Redux is an excellent pattern for when state is shared across many components.
-It is also a reliable way to test user flows and locating bottlenecks and bugs.
-There are situations where you probably shouldn't use Redux, though, and definitely not to start when using React or React Native.
-Here are some tweets by Dan Abramov, creator of Redux.
+It is also a great tool for monitoring user flows and identifying bugs.
+However, there are situations where you probably shouldn't use Redux, and that includes when you are starting out using React and React Native.
+Here are some tweets by [Dan Abramov](https://twitter.com/dan_abramov), creator of Redux.

 * ["Don’t use Redux unless you *tried* local component state and were dissatisfied."](https://twitter.com/dan_abramov/status/725089243836588032)
 * ["There is so much FUD about local state. “setState is bad”, “no-set-state”, “root of all evil”, “use functional components”.
 State is fine."](https://twitter.com/dan_abramov/status/725089775783391232)
 * ["Beginners take Redux principles (“use single state tree”) and think they’re universally good advice for any React app"](https://twitter.com/dan_abramov/status/760891641657954305)

-And from Ryan Florence, author of `react-router`:
+And from [Ryan Florence](https://twitter.com/ryanflorence), author of **React Router**:

 * ["why do so many think React means React + Webpack + Redux + CSS Modules + Hot Loading + Server Rendering + ..."](https://twitter.com/ryanflorence/status/724934112822329344)

 #### How does Redux work?

 Let's examine how Redux works.
 If you think of your application as a tree of components, then state flows downwards from higher to lower components.
 But what happens when sibling components need to be aware of a change?
 Then a lower component has to pass a callback to the higher component which then shares the state with the sibling.
 This happens in **Assemblies** with our user state.
-We initiate the initial user data in our **index.ios.js** file and pass it to the child components.
+We initialize our user data in the top-level **index.ios.js** file and pass it to the child components.
 However, in **profile.js**, for example, we initiate a change in the user object -- the user updates their profile.
 This change then needs to be passed up to the parent component via a callback (**updateUser**), and then the change is shared with the rest of the application.

 What's the way around this?
-Redux introduces a client data store that holds application state, and that individual components can "connect" to.
+Redux introduces a client data store that holds application state, which individual components can "connect" to.
 That means that we don't have to pass `updateUser={this.props.updateUser}` as **props** in all of our components.
-Any component that needs access to the user object can "connect" to the Redux store.
+Any component that needs read or write access to the **user** object can "connect" to the Redux store.

 ![redux](https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-02.svg)

-This means that our components can theoretically become "lighter", carrying less props.
-It also means that sharing data across components is seamless.
-Finally, holding state in a single store makes logging changes and identifying bugs much easier (more on this later).
+This means that our components can theoretically become "lighter" (carrying less props), and that sharing data across components is seamless.
+Holding state in a single store also makes logging changes and identifying bugs much easier (more on this later).

-Instead of explaining Redux in abstract terms, let's dig in right away in the codebase and start implementing it, learning more as we go along.
-Since the user data is shared across all of our components, it makes sense to incorporate user data in our Redux store to start.
+Instead of explaining Redux in abstract terms, let's dig right into the codebase and start using it, learning as we go along.
+Since the **user** data is shared across all of our components, it makes sense to incorporate user data in our Redux store to start.

 #### Getting Started